 Ana María Martínez

-During the 2015 – 2016 season Ms. Martinez made her triumphant return in a lead role with The Metropolitan Opera, portraying Cio-Cio San in a revival of Anthony Minghella’s breathtaking production of Madama Butterfly.
+During the 2015 – 2016 season Ms. Martínez made her triumphant return in a leading role with The Metropolitan Opera, portraying Cio-Cio San in a revival of Anthony Minghella’s breathtaking production of Madama Butterfly.
 The New York Times raved of her performance “It was a bit of theatrical magic in a beautiful performance: modest and delicate, yet rising to glimpses of the epic in her final aria of self-sacrifice.”
-Ms. Martinez joined the Los Angeles Opera for two productions, first as Nedda in Franco Zeffirelli’s production of Pagliacci, under the baton of Plácido Domingo, and then later in the season as Cio-Cio San in Madama Butterfly with James Conlon conducting.
-She returned to Opera de Puerto Rico as Cio-Cio San, to Houston Grand Opera as the title role in Rusalka, to The Metropolitan Opera as Musetta in La bohème, and to San Francisco Opera in a role debut as Elisabetta in Don Carlo.
-She had several concert engagements with Plácido Domingo during the season, including an engagement with the Salzburg Festival honoring his 40th Anniversary with them, the Starlight Festival in Marbella Spain, with Viñedos San Gabriel in Ensenada, Baja, in Manaus, Brazil, at the Dubai Opera in the United Arab Emirates, and in a special concert event with the Lyric Opera of Chicago Orchestra under the direction of Sir Andrew Davis.
-During the summer she joined the Mostly Mozart Festival in New York for their opening night concert in a selection of Mozart operas for her debut with the Festival, and followed that with performances of Cio Cio San at the Mariinsky Theater Primorsky Stage in Vladivostok, Russia.
+She opened the Los Angeles Opera’s season as Nedda in Franco Zeffirelli’s production of Pagliacci, under the baton of Plácido Domingo, and sang Cio-Cio San in Madama Butterfly with the Los Angeles Opera, Opera de Puerto Rico, and the Mariinsky Theater Primorsky Stage in Vladivostok, Russia.
+She returned to Houston Grand Opera as the title role in Rusalka, The Metropolitan Opera as Musetta in La bohème, and to San Francisco Opera in a role debut as Elisabetta in Don Carlo.
+She debuted with the Mostly Mozart Festival and joined Plácido Domingo in concert with the Salzburg Festival, the Starlight Festival in Marbella Spain, with Viñedos San Gabriel in Ensenada, Baja, in Manaus, Brazil, at the Dubai Opera House in the United Arab Emirates, and in a special concert event with the Lyric Opera of Chicago Orchestra under the direction of Sir Andrew Davis.

 “Back at Lyric was the charismatic soprano Ana María Martínez, whose beautifully sung and finely detailed Marguerite was the linchpin of [the] performance.
 Not only did she deliver the Jewel song with sparkling coloratura, this spirited singing actress was fully in the moment, conveying the heroine’s emotional trajectory from virginal innocence to disillusion, despair, madness and apotheosis.”